Shane Steichen: 2023 season

 Steichen won in his second preseason game 24–17 against the Chicago Bears on August 19, 2023.
-However, the Colts lost in Steichen's regular season debut against the Jacksonville Jaguars by a score of 21–31 on September 10, 2023.
-On September 17, 2023, Steichen won his first regular-season game against the Houston Texans by a score of 31–20.
+However, the Colts lost in Steichen's regular season debut against the Jacksonville Jaguars by a score of 31–21 on September 10, 2023.
+The following week, Steichen won his first regular-season game against the Houston Texans by a score of 31–20.
 Steichen oversaw the development of rookie quarterback Anthony Richardson, who drew comparisons coming out of college physically to Steichen's former quarterback Jalen Hurts, before Richardson suffered a season ending shoulder injury in Week 5.
-From that point on, with Gardner Minshew running the offense, Steichen brought the Colts within one game of a playoff berth, which they ultimately fell short of with a season-ending loss to the Texans.
+From that point on, with Gardner Minshew running the offense, Steichen brought the Colts within one game of a playoff berth, which they ultimately fell short of with a season-ending loss to the Texans during the regular season finale.

-In Steichen's first year as Colts head coach, the team's offense improved across many metrics, including points per game, yards per game, and total offensive touchdowns, despite key injuries to Richardson and running back Jonathan Taylor.
+In Steichen's first year as head coach, the team's offense improved across many metrics, including points per game, yards per game, and total offensive touchdowns, despite key injuries to Richardson and running back Jonathan Taylor.

 2024 season

 In the 2024 season, Steichen led the Colts to a 8–9 record, which did not qualify for the postseason.
 After a tumultuous season which included quarterback controversy, defensive struggles, and sluggish offensive production, Steichen entered the end of the season on a relatively short leash and uncertainty of his future.
-A day after the 26-23 overtime season finale victory against the Jacksonville Jaguars, owner Jim Irsay announced his intention to retain both Steichen and General Manager Chris Ballard.
+The day after the 26–23 overtime season finale victory against the Jacksonville Jaguars, owner Jim Irsay announced his intention to retain both Steichen and general manager Chris Ballard.

 2025 season

 In 2025, Steichen returned as head coach for his third season.
 Steichen and the Colts brought in former New York Giants quarterback Daniel Jones, who won the starting position over Anthony Richardson.
 Jones and Steichen saw a vast and historic improvement in offensive performance in 2025, fielding the most offensive points in the first eight games of the year since the 2009 season.
-Steichen and the Colts 7–1 start is their best since their 2009.
+Steichen and the Colts' 7–1 start is their best since their 2009.
+However, after the hot start, the Colts went 1–7 over their next eight games, during which Jones sustained several injuries and was ruled out for the season.
+After the season ended, Colts CEO and co-owner Carlie Irsay-Gordon announced that Steichen would remain the team's head coach going into the 2026 season.